Paek Nam-un: North Korea

 In early 1946, while working with precursor political groups to the North Korean state, Paek Nam-un was tasked with recruiting South Korean scientists and artists to move to the North.
-Acting as an intermediary for North Korea's intellectual circles, he returned to Seoul and successfully recruited several prominent figures to travel north, including historian Kim Seok-hyung, textile industry authority Park Si-hyung, physicist Sang-rok Do, engineers Jae-woo Choi and Young-chang Kang, and artists Yeol-bong Moon, Chul-hwan Hwang, and Young-sin Park.
+Acting as an intermediary for North Korea's intellectual circles, he returned to Seoul and successfully recruited several prominent figures, including historian Kim Seok-hyung, textile industry authority Park Si-hyung, physicist Sang-rok Do, engineers Jae-woo Choi and Young-chang Kang, and artists Yeol-bong Moon, Chul-hwan Hwang, and Young-sin Park.

 Following the formal establishment of the Democratic People's Republic of Korea, Paek became a member of the Supreme People's Assembly in 1948.
 He was appointed the first Minister of Education in the cabinet led by Premier Kim Il Sung and also served as President of the Academy of Sciences of North Korea.

 Despite his association with figures like Kim Doo-bong and Choi Chang-ik, Paek managed to survive the political purges of the late 1950s that saw his colleagues removed from power.
 In 1961, he was elected to the Central Committee of the Workers' Party of Korea and served as the Vice Chairman of the Standing Committee of the Supreme People's Assembly from 1961 to 1962.

 He was later elected Chairman of the Supreme People's Assembly in 1967, a post he held until 1972.
 Afterward, he served as Chairman of the Democratic Front of the Fatherland.
 He died in 1979 at the age of 85.